What are park homes?

 You usually buy the property, and rent the land from the site owner, so be aware of how this affects your rights.
 The government has published advice on park home owners' rights.

-You will have to pay utility costs to the site owner.
-For gas and electricity they can only charge you what it cost them.
+You may have to pay your share of utility costs to the site owner.
+For gas and electricity, they can only charge you what it cost them.
 For water, they can charge a 'reasonable' administrative fee on top.
+In some cases, utilities are supplied and billed directly from one of the national suppliers.

 - The property itself can be cheaper than equivalent 'bricks and mortar' homes